Smiley Smile: Background

-Original Smile sessions (1966–1967)

-According to Van Dyke Parks, Smile was partly intended to reclaim popular music from the influence of British acts like the Beatles (pictured in 1964).

 The Beach Boys' album Pet Sounds, issued on May 16, 1966, was massively influential upon its release, containing lush and sophisticated orchestral arrangements that raised the band's prestige to the top level of rock innovators.
 Early reviews for the album in the US ranged from negative to tentatively positive, but the reception from music journalists in the UK was very favorable.
 The group had recently employed the Beatles' former press officer Derek Taylor as their publicist.
-Bothered by the popular view of the Beach Boys as outdated surfers, leader and songwriter Brian Wilson requested that Taylor establish a new image for the band as fashionable counterculture icons, resulting in Taylor spearheading a media campaign with the tagline "Brian Wilson is a genius".
+Bothered by the Beach Boys' popular association with surf culture, leader and songwriter Brian Wilson requested that Taylor rebrand the group, resulting in Taylor spearheading a media campaign that proclaimed Wilson to be a musical genius.

 In October 1966, the group followed up Pet Sounds with "Good Vibrations", a laboriously produced single that achieved major international success.
 By then, an album titled Smile had been conceived as an extension of that song's recording approach, with Wilson composing music in collaboration with lyricist Van Dyke Parks.
 Wilson envisioned Smile as an outlet for all of his intellectual occupations, such as his fascination with spirituality and its relationship to humor and laughter.
 He told Melody Maker: "Our new album will be better than Pet Sounds.
 It will be as much an improvement over Sounds as that was over [our 1965 album] Summer Days."
 By the end of the year, NME conducted an annual reader's poll that placed the Beach Boys as the world's top vocal group, ahead of the Beatles and the Rolling Stones.

-Litigation and collapse (February–June 1967)

-Bel Air, Los Angeles, where Brian Wilson relocated to in April 1967 and set up a home studio.
+Bel Air, Los Angeles, where Brian Wilson relocated to in early 1967 and set up a home studio.